Kodisss/MinesweeperConsole/README.md

-# Minesweeper that runs in console in C
+# Console Minesweeper in C

+You can use colors only with linux and win11

 To run the code open a CMD prompt in the folder and run these lines

-You can use colors only with linux and win11

  ```bash
  make